Alfresco/alfresco-ng2-components/docs/search.component.md

     </ng-template>
 </adf-search>
 ```
-The results are provided via the ![$implicit variable of angular2] (https://angular.io/api/common/NgTemplateOutlet) and can be accessed via the sugar sintax 'let-yourChosenName'.
+The results are provided via the [$implicit variable of angular2] (https://angular.io/api/common/NgTemplateOutlet) and can be accessed via the sugar sintax 'let-yourChosenName'.
 As per example above the result will be something like :

 ![adf-search-control](docassets/images/search-component-simple-template.png)

 ### Attach an input field to the search